ilyashusain/Jenkins-CI-CD-Terraform-K8s/README.md

 docker push $IMAGE_NAME
 ```

-This will build an image and push it to dockerhub on each commit.
+This will build an image and push it to Dockerhub on each commit.
 Create another ```execute shell`` and enter the below code:

 ```
 IMAGE_NAME="<Your Dockerhub Account>/hellowhale:${BUILD_NUMBER}"
 kubectl set image deployment/hellowhale hellowhale=$IMAGE_NAME
 ```

 This will reset the deployment image on each commit.
-We are now finished with the pipeline, let's test it.
+We are now finished with the pipeline, let us test it.

 ## 13. Testing pipeline

-Make a notable change to the ```html/index.html``` in the machine.
+Make a notable change to the ```html/index.html``` on the master node.
 Then run:

 ```git add html/index.html```